Jaimie Thomas

-Jaimie Franklin Thomas (born August 24, 1986) is an American former professional football guard.
-He was selected by the Indianapolis Colts in the seventh round of the 2009 NFL draft after playing college football for Maryland.
+Jaimie Franklin Thomas (born August 24, 1986) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Indianapolis Colts in the seventh round of the 2009 NFL draft after playing college football for the Maryland Terrapins.

 Early life

 Thomas was born on August 24, 1986, in Harrisburg, Pennsylvania, to Jerome and Charley Thomas.
 Two of his brothers, Jonathan and Joseph, also attended the University of Maryland.
 Jaimie Thomas attended Bishop McDevitt High School, where he played football and basketball, earning a letter in both three times.
 In football, he played as an offensive tackle and defensive tackle.
 As a sophomore, he allowed just one quarterback sack, while allowing none during his junior and senior seasons.
 He served as part of a blocking unit for the state of Pennsylvania's best rusher, LeSean McCoy, who, in 2003, rushed for 2,561 yards in ten games.

 Thomas was named a SuperPrep All-American, PrepStar honorable mention, All-Northeast region, and first-team all-state player.
 He was named an all-conference player during both his senior and junior years.
 Rivals.com ranked him as a four-star recruit.
 He was recruited by Maryland, Notre Dame, Penn State, and Tennessee.

 During his high school career, Thomas maintained a 3.7 grade-point average and was a member of the National Honor Society.